ahnafahmad/Web-Automation-With-Selenium-TestNG-Project_1/README.md

  ```

   ## How to Generate an Allure Report:
- Automated Orange HRM website using Selenium & JUnit where test cases are added for Admin Login, Creating Employee Id, Searching Employees By their Id, Employee login, Updating the Employee Information & Logout from the System.
+ Automated Orange HRM website using Selenium & TestNG where test cases are added for Admin Login, Creating Employee Id, Searching Employees By their Id, Employee login, Updating the Employee Information & Logout from the System.
  Steps to generate the report:
  - Give the following commands by opening the terminal in the project folder to create Allure Report:
 ```